linas/i370-binutils/README.md

 Both this target, the i370, and the s390 target create binaries that can run on the IBM System/390 mainframes.
 However, the supported assembly languages are quite different.
 The i370 target supports two different
-styles: a "pure" HLASM-style syntax, and a mixed/extended style that mashes up HLASM syntax with conventional SVr4-style syntax.
-The s390 is completely different, a radical re-imagining of System/390 assembly.
+styles: a "pure" HLASM-style syntax (which includes full EBCDIC support), and a mixed/extended style that mashes up HLASM syntax with conventional SVr4-style syntax.
+By contrast, the s390 assembler is completely different, a radical re-imagining of System/390 assembly.

 Some comments about these two systems:
 * Both i370 and s390 were created in 1998; i370 was created by Linas